ChainSecurity/near-for-auditors/docs/deployment.md

 3. Deploy a new contract to that location

 ## Initialization
-All contracts must implement the ``Default`` trait (?Tynan [this](https://github.com/near/near-sdk-rs/blob/master/examples/callback-results/src/lib.rs) doesn't).
-This is because whenever any method is called on the contract, if the contract state does not already exist a default state will be created.
-If this is not desired, one can instead implement the ``PanicOnDefault`` trait which, as the name suggests, panics when ``default`` is called.
-The default trait can be implemented using a macro or manually.
+All contracts that contain view or change methods (``&self`` or ``&mut self``) must implement the ``Default`` trait.
+This is because a default state will be created whenever any method is called on the contract, if the contract state does not already exist.
+If this is not desired, one can instead derive the ``PanicOnDefault`` trait which, as the name suggests, panics when ``default`` is called.
+The default trait can be derived using a macro or implemented manually.

 For [StatusMessage](https://github.com/near/near-sdk-rs/blob/master/examples/status-message/src/lib.rs#L8) contract we derive the trait using a Rust macro: